stanleynguyen/mindmaker/README.md

 # mindmaker

-Telegrambot that helps with making up your minds
+A bot that helps with making up your minds, a helpful partner for all of your indecisive pals, and the ultimate solution to tedious everyday decisions with insignificant impact.

 ### Current list of available commands